 - Slice the rounded top off of the cakes so they’re nice and flat.

-- In a large bowl or stand mixer fitted with a paddle attachment, beat cream cheese and butter until smooth, gradually beat in confectioners' sugar followed by vanilla and heavy cream and beat until light and fluffy, about 5 minutes.
+- In a large bowl or stand mixer fitted with a paddle attachment, beat cream cheese and butter until smooth, gradually beat in powdered' sugar followed by vanilla and heavy cream and beat until light and fluffy, about 5 minutes.

 - Place one layer on a cake board on a cake stand, you can use parchment or wax paper along the edges to prevent the frosting from getting everywhere.